City-of-Helsinki/linkedevents/importers.md

 ### What depends on it?
 If you want to give the users of your application the ability to add events with addresses which are not present in *tprek*, you need *osoite*.

-In other words, *osoite* is fallback for *tprek*.
+In other words, *osoite* is fall-back for *tprek*.

 ### How to use it?
   ```bash
   python manage.py event_import osoite --places
   ```

-Imports all addresses in *osoite* location registery into the database.
+Imports all addresses in *osoite* location registry into the database.

 ## helmet - Helsinki Metropolitan Area Libraries